 Sturgeon County’s Clean Energy Improvement Tax Bylaw 1562/21 was passed on April 19, 2022.

 Eligible residential upgrades include:

 - Doors, windows, insulation, and air sealing

 - Heating, ventilation, and air conditioning

 - Water heating

-Visit the Clean Energy Improvement site for a complete list of eligible upgrades.
+Visit the Clean Energy Improvement Program website for a complete list of eligible upgrades.